WWalter-Lee/GLTIndoorScene/README.md

 # Installation & Dependencies & Dataset

-Our code is developed based on the ATISS code framework, with the same Installation, Dependencies and Dataset and as [ATISS](https://github.com/nv-tlabs/ATISS?tab=readme-ov-file).
+Our code is developed based on the ATISS code framework, with the same Installation, Dependencies and Dataset as [ATISS](https://github.com/nv-tlabs/ATISS?tab=readme-ov-file).

 # Data Preprocessing